gomezcatalina/Indicators/README.md

 # Indicators

-# Supplementary material of the Technical Report: "Selection and evaluation of indicators for an Ecosystem Approach to Fisheries Management (EAFM)"
+# Supplementary material of the Technical Report: "INDICATOR SELECTION GUIDANCE FRAMEWORK"

-This interactive supplementary material allows to display all indicators that were calculated and evaluated in the technical report.
+This interactive supplementary material allows to display indicators that were calculated and used in the redundancy analysis.

 You can access the supplementary material in different ways.